The National Curriculum sets out what we have to teach in our school, it doesn’t tell us how we have to teach it.

 We have adopted the ‘Read, Write Inc’ phonics programme to give our pupils the best possible start to their learning.
-Our Reception, Year 1 and Year 2 children take part in daily phonics lessons.
+Pupils in Reception, Year 1 and Year 2 take part in daily phonics lessons until completion of the Read, Write Inc Programme.
 Children in Key Stage 2 will continue to participate in phonics lessons if they have not reached the required level of attainment.

 We provide extra-curricular activities for pupils to enhance their learning; these include after-school clubs and educational trips and visits.
 Extra-curricular activities are designed to enhance pupils’ learning experience, form personal connections between pupils and their peers, and teach skills essential for life after school.